Genetics Activity: Bloops Lab

 Bloop Model:

-After you build your Bloop, please draw a model of your Bloop below.
-Please use colored pencils and be sure to draw the correct phenotype.
+After you build your Bloop, please draw a model below.
+Please use colored pencils and be sure to pull the correct phenotype.

 EXTRA CREDIT!
 (This is optional if you want to challenge your science skills!)